SummaryRead the full fact sheet

 There are many free financial counselling services offered by community organisations, community legal centres and some government agencies.

-is a Victorian Government service that provides free financial counselling for Victorians experiencing financial difficulty.
-Call MoneyHelp for confidential advice over the telephone or to find a counselling service near you.
+The National Debt Helpline is an Australian Government service that provides free financial counselling for Australians experiencing financial difficulty.
+You can call the National Debt Helpline for confidential advice over the telephone or to find a financial counselling service near you.

 No-interest loan schemes